There are two ways to handle a failed charge:

 When you use a Callback URL, the response object of the successful payment (

 You can use our ready-made hosted page solution to handle payment failures when you attempt an auto-charge.
 Here is how the hosted page handles payment failure:

 - The customer is notified via email about the payment failure.

 - The payment failure email contains a link that allows the customer to take further action on the failed payment.

-- The action could either be retrying the payment on the same card or updating the card, both of which are handled seamlessly by the hosted page.
+- Customers can either retry the payment on the same card or update the card details or change the payment method to UPI or Emandate (bank accounts) using the link.
+These actions are handled seamlessly by the hosted page.

 A sample hosted page is shown below: